osrf-migration/vrx-wiki/tutorials/Creating a custom WAM-V Thruster and Sensor Configuration For Competition.md

        $ mkdir ~/my_wamv
        $ cd ~/my_wamv
     ```
-5. Make a yaml file of the thrusters you want and where you want them (see example yaml thruster configuration) eg:
+5. Make a yaml file of the thrusters you want and where you want them (see example yaml thruster configuration below) eg:
     ```
        $ gedit thruster_config.yaml
     ```
-6. Make a yaml file of the sensors you want and where you want them (see example yaml sensor configuration) eg:
+6. Make a yaml file of the sensors you want and where you want them (see example yaml sensor configuration below) eg:
     ```
        $ gedit sensor_config.yaml
     ```